 - You can click the button next to tags to use the Tag Editor to manage the tags associated with the book.

-- The ISBN box will have a red background if you enter an invalid ISBN.
-It will be green for valid ISBNs
+- The “Ids” box can be used to enter an ISBN (and many other types of id), it will have a red background if you enter an invalid ISBN.
+It will be green for valid ISBNs.

 - The author sort box will be red if the author sort value differs from what calibre thinks it should be.